 - Once the call is established the caller should start recording the session (See How do I record my skype calls?).
 The tutor will start recording if not started by the caller and record the entire session.
 This will aid understanding by enabling the student to review the session again.
 Recordings may also be used by tutors for security and training purposes.

-- Please ensure you call within 15 minutes after the nominal start time otherwise the session will be cancelled and a cancellation fees may apply.
+- Please ensure you call within 15 minutes after the nominal start time otherwise the session will be canceled and a cancellation fees may apply.

 During the Call:

 - Begin and end will be face-to-face, but for most of the call the student will see either the tutor's workings or a relevant document.